geraint360/pdf-deflyt/README.md

 There are two AppleScripts provided:

 1. **Compress PDF Now** — a menu/toolbar action to compress the selected PDFs immediately.
-2. **PDF Deflyt (Smart Rule)** — a handler for DEVONthink Smart Rules to compress PDFs automatically when they meet certain conditions (e.g. added to a group, file size > X).
+2. **Compress PDF (Smart Rule)** — a handler for DEVONthink Smart Rules to compress PDFs automatically when they meet certain conditions (e.g. added to a group, file size > X).

 By default, both scripts use **pdf-deflyt** with the **standard** compression preset, but this can be changed by editing the AppleScript headers if you prefer a different preset.